 The courses listed in the Computer Science curriculum will provide the student with a firm foundation in both architecture and software, as well as a hands-on understanding of a variety of applications of the fundamental ideas and techniques of Computer Science.
 Through a selection of advanced electives from Mathematics, Computer Science, Computer Engineering, and Information Systems and Decision Science programs, students will have the opportunity to explore areas of special interest in depth.

-Students in the program will interact with their instructors and will be offered timely guidance and advice about the programs requirements and their career alternatives.
-No computer science classes will have more than 25 students.
-Faculty will be available to students at least five hours per week during required office hours, and also by appointment.
-Faculty and students will also interact extensively by e-mail and/or other electronics communication media on the Internet.
+Students in the program will interact with their instructors and will be offered timely guidance and advice about the program’s requirements and their career alternatives.
+Faculty are readily available for students, and will also interact extensively with them by e-mail and/or other electronic communication media on the Internet.

 The curriculum in Computer Science combines technical requirements with general education requirements and electives to prepare students for a professional career in the computer science field, for further study in computer science, and for functioning in modern society.
 The technical requirements include up-to-date coverage of basic and advanced topics in computer science as well as an emphasis on science and mathematics.

 In addition to high school graduates satisfying the admission criteria, the Department of Engineering and Computer Science welcomes community college graduates and transfer students.